CameronWhiteCS/Book/README.md

 }
 ```

-## Chapter VII: The Foundations of OOP
+## Chapter VIII: The Foundations of OOP

 Up this point, all of the topics covered have been more or less universal across modern programming languages.
 The things covered in this chapter are specific to object-oriented programming and are among the most difficult subjects in OOP.